 There are many ways to volunteer your time at the Library.

 - Math and Reading Buddies individually pairs high school volunteers with elementary and middle school students who need to practice math or reading skills.
 To be a tutor, you just have to speak English clearly, be comfortable doing elementary math and/or reading, and enjoy working with younger kids.
 Community service hours are awarded for those who volunteer.
-For more information, contact the Youth Services department at extension 116, or click here to download the 2012-2013 application.
+For more information, contact the Youth Services department at extension 116.

 - Math and Reading Partners is a summer program for children finishing Grades K-5.
 Students are individually paired with an adult or high school volunteer from the community who will help them practice their math skills and/or reading skills over the summer months.
 For more information, contact the Youth Services Department at extension 116.